 For the purposes of calculating sick leave and other issues pertaining to compensation, the normal work day of a full-time faculty member is considered to be seven and one-half (7 1⁄2) hours per day.
-Faculty members who are on a paid status at least one-half of the working days in the month accrue sick leave in accordance with University Policy FAST-HREO-225 Annual and Sick Leave Guidelines for Other Funded Positions.
+Faculty members who are on a paid status at least one-half of the working days in the month accrue sick leave in accordance with University Policy FAST-HREO-242 Sick Leave.